-6 men charged in plot to kidnap Michigan Gov. Whitmer
+13 charged in plots against Michigan governor, police

 The criminal complaint identified the six as Adam Fox, Ty Garbin, Kaleb Franks, Daniel Harris, Brandon Caserta, all of Michigan, and Barry Croft of Delaware.

 Fox said he needed 200 men to storm the Capitol building in Lansing and take hostages, including the governor, according to the FBI.
 He said he wanted to try Whitmer for “treason” and would execute the plan before the Nov.
 3 election, the government said.

-Later, however, the group shifted to targeting the governor’s vacation home, the FBI said.
+The group later shifted to targeting the governor’s vacation home, the FBI said.

 The government said the scheme appeared to have roots in a June gathering in Dublin, Ohio, attended by more than a dozen people from several states, including Croft and Fox.